Brasinha13/Brasinha13/README.md

-- 👋 Hi, I’m Igor (FireBoy).
+- 🐟 Hi, I’m none of your business 💀💀💀
-- 👀 I’m interested in games I guess.
+- 🐟 I’m interested in games, I guess...
-- 🌱 I’m currently learning coding.
+- 🐟 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on nothing, the school simply makes me do it.
+- 🐟 I’m looking to collaborate on nothing, the school simply makes me do it.
-- 📫 How to reach me, don't.
+- 🐟 How to reach me?
+Don't.